barriehadfield/ops-tests/README.md

 The Component works fine but there are two fundamental problems:

-+ Firstly, the amount of the discount state is tied to the Component.
++ Firstly, the discount (state) is tied to the Component itself.
 This is a problem as we might have other Components on the page which need to also see and interact with the discount.
 We need a better place to keep application state than in our Components.
 + Our business logic (discounts start at 30% and the lucky dip increases or decreases by 5%) is all wrapped up with our presentational code.
 This makes our application fragile and difficult to evolve.
 Our application logic should be separate from our display logic.

-We will fix these problems but first implementing a Hyperloop Store to keep our discount state and then implementing a Hyperloop Operation to mutate the discount state.
+We will fix these problems but first implementing a Hyperloop Store to keep our discount state and then implementing a Hyperloop Operation to mutate the discount state and encapsulate our business logic.

 ## Adding a Store

+Hyperloop Stores (similar to Flux Stores) exist to hold application state.
+Components read state from Stores and state is mutated (changed) when messsages are dispatched XXXX

 ## Adding an Operation